CORE COURSES IN THE MAJOR

 BIO 2010 Ecology - 4 credits

 An introduction to ecological concepts and their applications including interrelated scientific principles, both abiotic and biological.
 In addition to a core grounding in ecological concepts, the class will look at major environmental perturbations and the complexity of interrelations inherent in dealing with human use and alteration of ecosystems.
 Students will focus on the quantitative comparison of different ecological communities and ecosystems and learn quantitative sampling and analysis.
 The laboratory will consist of field excursions and exercises related to the field experience and ecological techniques.
-Prerequisites: BIO1027, BIO1028.
-Satisfies the mathematics and science distribution requirement.
+Prerequisites: BIO1027, BIO1028 or consent of instructor.
 Three hours lecture and one laboratory/field period per week.

 BIO 2018 Genetics - 4 credits